 Outdoor Activities for Spring Break

-The Wichita WATER Center is an interactive and FREE educational center that adjoins Hermann Hill Park.
-Visit the museum and aquariums and then take a hike on the nature trail that follows a man-made creek to the Arkansas River.
+The Wichita WATER Center Although the FREE indoor educational center that adjoins Hermann Hill Park is still closed according to the City’s website, you can still enjoy the outdoor aquariums then take a hike on the nature trail that follows a man-made creek to the Arkansas River.
 (Trail guide pamphlets are located at the trail head.)
 The park also has a disc golf course.

 Sedgwick County Zoo Get the most from your membership (or the cost of admission) by timing your visit to take in a Keeper Talk or animal feeding time.
-Check the Daily Schedule and Planning Your Visit pages, and see how a zoo membership can save you a ton of money.
+Check the Daily Schedule and Planning Your Visit pages to find out what’s happening when.
+And don’t forget to save $2 on zoo admission with the Wichita Explore Card!
+(If you visit frequently, see how a zoo membership can save you a ton of money.)

-Tanganyika Wildlife Park reopens on Friday, March 17 and will be open daily during Spring Break from 10:30 a.m. to 5 p.m.
+Tanganyika Wildlife Park reopens in March and will be open daily during Spring Break from 10:30 a.m. to 5 p.m.
 This is a terrific place to go if you can.
-From March 1-14, 2017, you can purchase a season pass for $19.99 (the price of only one visit).
+From March 1-14, 2021, you can purchase a season pass for $24.99 (the price of only one visit).
 If you missed that deal, you can still save $2 per admission with the Wichita Explore Card.
 316-794-8954

 Note: I’ve provided links to the various websites or phone numbers so that you can double-check the times, dates, and prices.
 The information is accurate to the best of my knowledge, but if things change I don’t always hear about it.
 You can use this as a general guide, but it would be smart to check the links or call before you head out.